pryn-kb/python-test/_episodes/16-conditionals.md

 ~~~
 {: .output}

-## Create a table showing variables' values to trace a program's execution.
+## Create a table showing variables' values to trace a program's execution

 <table>
   <tr>